The Many Horrors All Hallows’ Eve (and Variations)

 Another mysterious VHS tape appears on Halloween night, acting as a gateway for a sinister pumpkin-faced killer who wants only one treat—blood.

-Art the Clown does not return, and while the anthology includes eight short films, it’s not as strong or as gory as the first.
-Only two shorts (plus the wraparound) actually take place on Halloween, which was a missed opportunity.
+Art the Clown does not appear in this installment, and while the anthology includes eight short films—some arguably stronger than those in the first entry—none reach the same level of gore.
+Only two segments (in addition to the wraparound) are set on Halloween, which feels like a missed opportunity.

 All Hallows’ Eve: Trickster (2023)